galaxyproject/galaxy-hub/src/events/2021-01-admin-training/index.md

 # Prerequisites

-**Please review the prerequisites carefully before registering.**  If you arrive without meeting the prerequisites then the workshop will be a frustrating experience.
+**Please review the prerequisites carefully before applying.**  If you don't meet the prerequisites then this workshop will be a frustrating experience.

 ## Comfortable with the Unix/Linux command line